khulnasoft/integrations-core/go_expvar/README.md

 #### Prepare the service

 If your Go service doesn't use the [expvar package][4] already, import it (`import "expvar"`).
 If you don't want to instrument your own metrics with expvar - that is you only want to collect your service's memory metrics - import the package using the blank identifier (`import _ "expvar"`).
-If your service doesn't already listen for HTTP requests (with the http package), [make it listen][5] locally just for the Datadog Agent.
+If your service doesn't already listen for HTTP requests (with the http package), [make it listen][5] locally just for the Khulnasoft Agent.

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Host" xxx -->